How to understand Roo Analytics

 What is “Spend”?

-• Filtered to Vet: shows vet spend only
+• Filtered to Vet: shows Vet spend only

-• Filtered to Tech: shows tech spend only
+• Filtered to Tech: shows Tech spend only

 What is “Fulfilled by type”?

-image (27).png
+image (36).png

-Unfulfilled Shifts
+Unfilled Shifts

-What is “Total shifts unfulfilled”?
+What is “Total shifts unfilled”?

-What is the “Lost opportunity estimate”?
+What is the “Vet lost opportunity estimate”?

 Profit per shift is calculated as: